-You can read about coconut oil in greater detail by visiting 160 Uses For Coconut Oil.
 Here are the basics as it relates to coconut oil and how it aids with hypothyroidism and Hashimoto’s specifically.

 Coconut oil is a saturated fat that is mainly composed of medium chain fatty acids.
 The fatty acids in the oil are known as MCTs or medium chain triglycerides.
 These medium chain fatty acids can increase your metabolism, raise your basal body temperature and promote weight loss and increase energy.
 Furthermore, over 50% of the MCTs are Lauric acid.
 Lauric acid is an essential fatty acid that is utilized by your body to build and maintain your immune system.
 All of these factors combined have a positive effect on the thyroid gland.

 There are a couple of other no less important fatty acids present in coconut oil that help maintain a healthy body.
 Linoleic acid is a polyunsaturated fat that is has been a staple of the weight loss industry and is typically sold as a supplement known as CLA or conjugated linoleic acid.
 Usually sold in softgel capsule form this “good” fat has been shown to promote body fat reduction in several clinical studies.

 The other compound is Oleic acid which is an omega-9 fatty acid.
 Just like in coconut oil this acid is also the main compound present in extra-virgin olive oil, another good oil to promote healthy eating.
 This acid has been shown to raise HDL (good) cholesterol levels while lowering the LDL (bad) cholesterol levels.